 If you have one or several teeth that are missing or damaged — or, if your dentures are causing you discomfort — consider treatment with dental implants.
 This innovative approach offers restorative results that look, feel, and function like your own natural teeth.

 Midland Oral & Maxillofacial Surgery has more experience than any other practice in our area with dental implants.
-Over the past 20 years, our doctors have performed thousands of these procedures.
+Over the past 20 years, Dr. Poupard has performed thousands of these procedures.
 Oral and maxillofacial surgeons have advanced training in anesthesia to be able to offer IV sedation for your comfort.
 Most patients state they remember little or nothing from their surgical procedure.
 We also use advanced Cone Beam CT Technology (CBCT) and Intra Oral Scanning (IOS) to plan your implant procedure, which helps us to achieve the most precise results.

 Why Dental Implants?